 Summarizing, we are using eye tracking:

-- as an assistive technology or an additional input channel (e.g., to write, surf the web, play music, etc.);
+- As an assistive technology or an additional input channel (e.g., to write, surf the web, play music, etc.)

-- to study the driver’s performance using a wearable eye tracker in collaboration with Automotive Safety Centre;
+- To study the driver’s performance using a wearable eye tracker in collaboration with Automotive Safety Centre

-- to study the gaze in order to analyze and understand the user’s behavior and cognitive state while interacting with different kinds of visual stimuli;
+- To study the gaze in order to analyze and understand the user’s behavior and cognitive state while interacting with different kinds of visual stimuli

-- to identify or verify the identity of people from the way they look at specific stimuli (e.g., faces, shapes) for gaze-based soft biometrics.
+- To identify or verify the identity of people from the way they look at specific stimuli (e.g., faces, shapes) for gaze-based soft biometrics

-We have developed the following Eye Tracking Applications:
+We have developed the following

-- Eye-S, a system that allows input to be provided to the computer through a pure eye-based approach;
+- Eye-S, a system that allows input to be provided to the computer through a pure eye-based approach

-- Netytar, a gaze-based Virtual Digital Musical Instrument (Virtual DMI), usable by both motor-impaired and able-bodied people, controlled through an eye tracker and a "switch", to play music with the eyes;
+- Netytar, a gaze-based Virtual Digital Musical Instrument (Virtual DMI), usable by both motor-impaired and able-bodied people, controlled through an eye tracker and a “switch”, to play music with the eyes

-- Gaze-Based Web Browser;
+- A Gaze-Based Web Browser

-- e5Learning, an e-learning environment where eye tracking is used to observe user behavior, so as to adapt content presentation in real-time.
+- e5Learning, an e-learning environment where eye tracking is used to observe user behavior, so as to adapt content presentation in real-time

 - Piercarlo Dondi, Samuel Sapuppo, Marco Porta (2024).
 Leyenes: A gaze-based text entry method using linear smooth pursuit and target speed, International Journal of Human-Computer Studies, Volume 184, 103204, ISSN 1071-5819, DOI:10.1016/j.ijhcs.2023.103204.